That's no moon...

 You're holding these rocks, you're looking at it, and this thing is older than the Earth.

 Right?
-It's the literally the oldest thing you can put your hands on.
+It's literally the oldest thing you can put your hands on.
 And it's like, that's just amazing, right?

 We've studied meteorites to learn about the history of the solar system and to try and understand how we got water on Earth.